-starts.
-This means that what needs neighbours and friends in the area, and stress you may be feeling at this time. need to be carried out to recover your authority should have stocks of this.
-It is also available from the BDMA website -
+Knowing what to expect in the coming weeks can be helpful in reducing the stress you may be feeling at this time.
+The BDMA has published a leaflet explaining the procedures that may need to be carried out to recover your property, and what to expect from professional contractors - your local authority should have stocks of this.
+It is also available from the British Damage Management Association (BDMA) website www.bdma.org.uk